Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 <br>
 ### Data Import <a name="linreg-import"></a>

 I imported my modeling data that was saved as a pickle file.
-I then removed the id column and shuffle our data.
+I then removed the id column and shuffle the data.
 ```python
 # import required packages
 import pandas as pd